Sergio van Dijk: International career

-On 19 July 2010, it was reported that van Dijk was to declare for Indonesia, the country of origin of one of his grandparents.
+On 19 July 2010, it was reported that van Dijk was to declare for Indonesia, the country from originating one of his grandparents.
 However, upon meeting with the Indonesian football authorities, he learned that in order to be able to represent Indonesia, he must earn Indonesian citizenship and give up his Dutch citizenship, as Indonesia does not allow dual citizenship.
 He refused to decide his international future, citing that it is difficult for him to give up his Dutch citizenship because his wife and their families are Dutch.
 He eventually decided to revoke his Dutch citizenship in order to play for Indonesia.
 The Football Association of Indonesia announced that van Dijk was being naturalized, so that he could play in the 2014 FIFA World Cup qualification campaign.

 On 4 March 2013, he was called up for the first time, in a 2015 Asia Cup qualifier.
 He made his debut against Saudi Arabia on 23 March 2013.

 Personal life

 Van Dijk has a young son, who lives with family in the Netherlands.
-Regarding his future in football, van Dijk has said, "...after all these years of being overseas, it’s my eighth year now, I think it’s also time to let the family choose what the future plans are."
+Regarding his future in football, van Dijk has said, "...after all these years of being overseas, it's my eighth year now, I think it's also time to let the family choose what the future plans are."

 Van Dijk also operates a clothing label with his brother Danny, called Sixlovesnine.